Matt Kenseth: 1998–1999

 Kenseth made his first attempt at a Winston Cup Series race at Talladega in May 1998.
 Driving the No. 60 Ford for Roush Racing, the entry was part of an effort by Jack Roush to evaluate Kenseth and the Reiser team.
 However, as it was Roush's sixth entry in the race, the car lacked a competitive engine and failed to qualify for the field.

 Kenseth made his next attempt at the Cup Series in 1998 at Dover, filling in for Bill Elliott in the No. 94 Ford for Elliott-Marino Racing.
 Elliott was absent to attend his father's funeral.
 Kenseth impressed by finishing sixth, marking the third-best debut for any driver.
 The last driver to debut with a top-ten finish before Kenseth was Rusty Wallace, who placed second at Atlanta in 1980.
 Kenseth also ran full-time, winning his first Busch Series race on February 22, 1998, by nudging leader Tony Stewart in the final turn.
-He finished second in points that season, driving the No. 17 Chevy.
+He finished 2nd in points that season, driving the No. 17 Chevy.

 In 1999, Kenseth and the No. 17 Reiser Racing team were hired by Roush Racing for several Cup Series races.

 2000–2002

 In 2000, Roush Racing fielded the No. 17 team full-time in the Cup Series, with sponsorship from DeWalt.
 Kenseth edged out Dale Earnhardt Jr. to claim the Raybestos Rookie of the Year title.
 Kenseth made history as the only rookie to win the prestigious Coca-Cola 600 at Charlotte.
-He finished the season fourteenth in the standings, recording four top-five finishes, eleven top-tens, and an average finish of 18.9.
+He finished the season 14th in the standings, recording four top-ten finishes, eleven top-tens, and an average finish of 18.9.

-In 2001, Kenseth finished thirteenth in the standings, with four top-five finishes and nine top-tens.
+In 2001, Kenseth finished 13th in the standings, with four top-five finishes and nine top-tens.
 That year, his crew chief Robbie Reiser and the pit crew won the Unocal 76 World Pit Crew Competition.
 In 2002, Kenseth led the series in wins with five victories and earned one pole position.
 However, inconsistency relegated him to an eighth-place finish in the final standings.
 His victories came at Rockingham, Texas, Michigan, Richmond, and Phoenix.
 Kenseth's pit crew also claimed their second Pit Crew Challenge title that season.